shohan-pherones/raviosa-frontend/README.md

 - **Real-Time Updates:** React Query and RxJS enable real-time data updates, keeping users informed about the latest products and offers.

-- **Testing and CI/CD:** The platform uses Jest for robust testing and GitHub Actions for streamlined CI/CD pipelines.

 - **Containerization:** Docker and Nginx are utilized for deployment, ensuring scalability and reliability.

 - **Scalability and Security:** Built with a future-proof tech stack, Raviosa is designed to handle large-scale operations while maintaining the highest standards of security.